Thelukepet/course/background/scala.md

 docker run -it --rm williamyeh/scala
 ```

+The container starts up by automatically running the Scala interpreter (or REPL).
 Of course, you can first start a shell in that container, by appending `/bin/bash` to the command above;
 then start a Scala interpreter using `scala` from the commandline.

 ## Spark-notebook container